codahale/veil/docs/design.md

 All of the components of a `veil.sres` ciphertext--`C`, `S_0`, and `S_1`--are Cyclist ciphertexts.
-An adversary in the outsider setting (i.e. knowing only public keys) is unable to calculate any of the key material used to produce the ciphertexts; a distinguishing attack is infeasible if Cyclist is IND-CPA secure.
+An adversary in the outsider setting (i.e. knowing only public keys) is unable to calculate any of the key material used to produce the ciphertexts; a distinguishing attack would imply that Keccak-_p_\[1600,10\] is distinguishable from a random permutation.

 ### Re-use Of Ephemeral Keys